spotinst/help/src/docs/wave/getting-started/README.md

 The name of the bucket will be: `spark-history-[cluster name from yaml file]`

-When you create a Spark application from any heritage, the driver pod has a second container that writes event logs to S3.
+When you submit a Spark application you can set the following annotation on the driver pod: `wave.spot.io/synceventlogs=true`.
+The driver pod will get a second container that writes event logs to S3.
 When the Spark application completes, there should be a new file in your S3 bucket subdirectory.

 ## Submit Spark Application with Spark-submit